-How to Approach Customer Experience Design Like an Architect
+How to Design Customer Experience Using an Architect's Approach

 by Chris McLean, on Apr 6, 2021 3:14:39 PM

 Have you ever seen a Frank Lloyd Wright house?
-The homes he’s designed are world famous creations –with eight of them now inscribed as UNESCO world heritage sites.
-Outside of his unique designs, what’s always amazed me was his ability to convert those designs into actual, real-life structures.
-After all, what’s the point of breath-taking design, if it has not or cannot be built?
+His homes are world famous masterpieces –with eight of them now inscribed as UNESCO world heritage sites.
+Aside from his unique aesthetic, what’s always amazed me was his ability to convert the initial designs into actual, real-life structures.
+After all, what’s the point of breath-taking design, if it cannot be built?

 According to a recent Gartner study, 81% of marketers expect to compete mostly (or entirely) based on customer experience.
 Yet, your organization will not have a sound marketing strategy unless it ensures the customer experience design is personalized, implemented accordingly, and can show return on investment.
-Service Design Thinking – the codified approach to designing the customer experience – works wonders at achieving the design.
-What’s missing, however, is an end-to-end process that captures all of the necessary steps towards implementing such an effective customer experience.
+Service Design Thinking – the codified approach to your customer experience strategy – works wonders at actually achieving a fully-formed design.
+What’s missing, however, is an end-to-end process that captures all the necessary steps towards implementing an effective customer experience.
 Accelare’s Purpose Driven Customer Experience (PDCX) uses a process involving specific stages, steps, and artifacts, similar to the architectural design process to combine the concepts of Service Design Thinking, behavioral economics, and Accelare’s Strategy to Execution methodology.

-In the construction world, for designing houses, architects oversee how the structure is designed and ensure the design is met.
+In the construction world, architects oversee how the structure is designed and ensure the design is met.
 The architect’s role is broken down into a multi-step process called the Architectural Design Process.
-Essentially, the architect will start by laying out the general idea of what the homeowner wants, followed up by more detailed designs of the home and ensuring the construction of the house is meeting the design.
+Essentially, the architect will start by laying out the general idea of what the homeowner wants, followed up by more detailed designs of the home, and later ensures the construction of the house meets the intended design.

 An Architect’s Take on Customer Experience Design

-To become the Frank Lloyd Wright of your organization, you will follow a comparable method.
-The Customer Experience design follows a similar multi-stepped process broken down into 3 stages:
+To become the Frank Lloyd Wright of CX design in your organization, you will follow a comparable method, using a multi-stepped process broken down into 3 key stages: